kren333/worst_case_resource_allocation_final/README.md

 ### Quick Experiments

 To run all low-level experiments (identifying worst-case distributions w.r.t. all combinations of predictive model, optimization instance, and metric, along with Pyomo/IPOPT comparison), run the following command.
-(To run experiments _individually_, skip to the "Running Individual Experiments" section below).
+(To run experiments _individually_, skip to the "Running Individual Experiments" section below; note that _only one of the Quick Experiments and Individual Experiments Sections should be run, not both_).

 <!-- ### Experiment Running